 Learn about the Hanagasa Festival!

-The Hanagasa Ondo Parade began in 1963, and the Hanagasa Festival began two years later, in 1965.
-For three days every year, from August 5th to 7th, Hanagasa decorated with safflowers light up the night of Nanokamachi Street in Yamagata City.
+The Hanagasa Ondo Paradebegan in 1963, and the Hanagasa Festival has been held since 1965, two years later.
+Every year from August 5th to 7th, for three days, flower-decorated hats adorned with safflowers illuminate the nights along Nanokamachi Street in Yamagata City.

 The festival is characterized by the vibrant dances of dancers wearing flower hats, accompanied by the familiar chant of "Yasho Makasho," led by a float modeled after Zao Daigongen.
 Over 100 dance groups participate every year, so over the three days you can see more than 10,000 flower hats decorated with safflowers